AvivNaaman/xv6-osw/docs/source/TechnicalSpecification/02-containers.md

 ## Pouch info & list
 Those commands read the configuration files under the `/pconf/` directory to list the available containers and examine their properties as set in the configuration files (as mentioned above).

-## Pouch cgroups interface
-The `pouch info` command provides additional information, that is queried from the cgroup of the container specified -- for example, the `cpu.max` and `cpu.stat` categories the the `cgroups` section of the `pouch info` command output are taken from the cgroup filesystem of the container (under `/cgroup/<name>`).
-Additionally, the `pouch cgroup` command allows setting a resource limit for a container, by writing to the cgroup filesystem of the container -- for example, to limit the CPU usage of a container, the user can run `pouch cgroup cpu.max 50 <name>` to limit the container to 50% of the CPU, the command actually writes to the `/cgroup/<name>/cpu.max` file the value `50`, as specified by the cgroups' interface (the cgroup filesystem).